Senor101/GithubGame/README.md

 # GithubGame
-Nothing special , just to learn and practice git commands
+Nothing special , just to learn and practice git commands.